szegedim/codec21/codec21.md

 Any subsequent progressive video updates come while audio is already running.

-There is no fixed syncronization rate.
+There is no fixed synchronization rate.
 We get an immediate reaction to a button press on a stale image submitting a small portion of image and sound together making the effective frame rate 2x or even 4x of the nominal 15Hz, 30Hz or 60Hz to real 60Hz, 120Hz or 240Hz.